Table of Contents

 WSO2, an open source technology provider for agile digital transformation, offers iterative architecture friendly middleware.
 Internally, WSO2 uses iterative architecture to build its middleware products, thus making it compatible to create applications and solutions using the same methodology.
 And when providing consultancy, customers too are encouraged to adopt the same.
 Open interoperability or ability to seamlessly connect with many systems is the primary advantage that’s offered by WSO2’s middleware products.
 As a result, an enterprise can become completely agile by utilizing existing IT assets and building an innovation platform via reuse.
 This way, changes are incremental with minimal impact to the business.
 WSO2 products are designed to support an API anywhere concept, which allows accessing functionality developed through a business API as well as managing and controlling middleware runtime using a system API.
 This helps to share business capabilities across pods or business units and integrate through continuous integration, continuous delivery, and automated test frameworks.
 In addition, the exposed APIs can override and reformat based on API consumer needs.

 WSO2 products provide architecture flexibility to implement innovative solutions using traditional architecture patterns such as SOA, event-driven architecture (EDA), Web-oriented architecture as well as modern architecture paradigms like MSA, cloud-native, and container-native architecture.
 WSO2’s product portfolio covers five technology areas that are primarily raw materials to build a digital enterprise.
-Integration, API management, identity and access management, analytics, and IoT include the complete set of middleware capabilities required to become digital.
+Integration, API management, identity and access management, and analytics include the complete set of middleware capabilities required to become digital.
 Each product’s rich functionality provides the flexibility for architects to incorporate middleware capabilities in an incremental way.

 All WSO2 products are 100% open source and licensed under the business-friendly Apache 2.0 license.
 Open source is an ideal model for an iterative architecture.
 The cost model is opex-based compared to the typical capex model that comes with proprietary software.
 An opex model helps organizations to take financial risks when implementing digital projects and enables them to be innovative.
 Open source is about running known middleware because you can access the source code, enabling you to reshape the middleware runtime and fit it into the required shape of iterations of your innovation platform and digital projects.